Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

-To test whether this pattern was specific to hedonic appeal, we studied how helpful participants found their AI after each interaction (also measured on a 0--100 scale).
-Unlike engagingness and likeability, relationship-seeking AI was not rated as more helpful than relationship-avoiding AI overall ($+0.22$pp [-1.85, 2.29], $p=0.834$, \cref{fig:prefs}A--B) and these assessments remained stable across the month ($p=0.099$ for time interaction, \cref{fig:prefs}C--D).
+To test whether this pattern was specific to hedonic appeal, we studied how helpful participants found their AI after each interaction (also measured on 0--100 scale).
+Unlike engagingness and likeability, relationship-seeking AI was not rated as more helpful than relationship-avoiding AI overall ($+0.22$pp [-1.85, 2.29], $p_{\text{FDR}}=0.834$, \cref{fig:prefs}A--B) and these assessments remained stable across the month ($p_{\text{FDR}}=0.107$ for time interaction, \cref{fig:prefs}C--D).
 This specificity demonstrates that participants habituated to the hedonic qualities of relationship-seeking AI while maintaining consistent judgments about its functional value.
 The pattern also reveals an early tension in user experiences: relationship-seeking AI feels appealing but not more instrumentally useful.

-We also found that emotional conversations (vs political conversations) exhibited the same immediate gratification and rapid habituation as relationship-seeking AI.
-Participants engaging in emotional conversations showed stronger initial appeal compared to political conversations, boosting likeability by 2.6 points and engagingness by 2.7 points at session 1 (both $p<0.003$).
-However, these advantages eroded over time ($-0.20$ and $-0.22$pp/session, $p<0.001$), while helpfulness declined even faster ($-0.28$pp/session, $p<0.001$, \cref{fig:prefs}C).
-The cumulative effect of this decline meant that, averaged across the entire month, emotional conversations provided no overall engagingness benefit ($+0.55$pp, $p=0.559$), retained only a modest boost in likeability ($+2.08$pp, $p=0.024$), and were significantly less helpful than political conversations ($-4.34$pp, $p<0.001$, \cref{fig:prefs}A).
-Notably, emotional domains and relationship-seeking behaviour operated independently for hedonic appeal, but interacted significantly for helpfulness: relationship-avoiding AI proved significantly more helpful across the period in political discussions than emotional ones ($\lambda$ interaction term: $3.42$pp [0.88, 5.95], $p=0.025$).
+We found that emotional conversations exhibited the same immediate gratification and rapid habituation as relationship-seeking AI.
+Participants engaging in emotional conversations (vs political conversations) showed stronger initial appeal, boosting likeability by 3.9 points and engagingness by 2.6 points at session 1 (both $p_{\text{FDR}}<0.005$).
+However, these advantages eroded over time ($-0.20$ and $-0.22$ domain $\times$ session interaction, $p_{\text{FDR}}<0.001$), while helpfulness declined even faster ($-0.28$pp/session, $p_{\text{FDR}}<0.001$, \cref{fig:prefs}C).
+The cumulative effect of this decline meant that, averaged across the entire month, emotional conversations provided no overall engagingness benefit ($+0.55$pp, $p_{\text{FDR}}=0.559$), retained only a modest boost in likeability ($+2.08$pp, $p_{\text{FDR}}=0.036$), and were significantly less helpful than political conversations ($-4.34$pp, $p_{\text{FDR}}<0.001$, \cref{fig:prefs}A).
 Personalisation had null effects across the board.